DeepBlue97/qt6_vscode_mulitsystem_demo/README.md

 2. Install and config VSCode plugins

-    1. Qt tool: for open QDesigher etc.
+    1. Qt tool: for open QDesigher etc. (failed in Linux)
     2. Qt Configure: for config and new projects etc.
     3. C/C++
     4. Cmake Tool
+        - Build Directory: `${workspaceFolder}/build-windows`

 3. Result
+    - Debug(F5): Successfully build .exe file and execute it.
-    - Successfully build .exe file and execute it.
+    - Tool Bar Build: Successfully build .exe file and execute it.
-    - issues:
-        - Executing .exe in some powershell terminal(i.e CMake/Build) results nothing, but can execute it in other terminal.
+    - CLI: Successfully build .exe file and execute it by `cmake -B build-linux` and `cmake --build build-linux`.